Robust Smoothing for Estimating Optical Phase Varying as a Continuous Resonant Process: INTRODUCTION

 These works, however, considered a simplistic OU noise process modulating the signal phase to be estimated, and the kind of noises that in practice corrupt the signal are more complicated than an OU process.
 The authors have illustrated in \cite{RPH4} a guaranteed cost robust filter designed for a more complicated and practically relevant second-order resonant noise process.
+The resonant noise process is generated by a piezo-electric transducer with a linear transfer function, driven by a white noise, e.g. see \cite{IMY}.
 Here, we aim to extend robustness for such a resonant noise process to consider smoothing that is known to provide with more precise estimates than filtering alone.
-Such a robust smoother is essentially acausal and used for offline estimation, as mentioned before, and is useful for highly sensitive measurements requiring better precision than real-time estimation, as, for example, in the case of gravitational wave interferometry.
+Such a robust smoother is essentially acausal and used for offline estimation, as mentioned before, and is useful for highly sensitive measurements requiring better precision than real-time estimation, as in the case of gravitational wave detection.
 This is in contrast to \cite{RPH4}, where only the feedback filter was made robust and, therefore, yielded only partially better estimates as a robust smoother with the same uncertainty in the system, although the robust filter can be used in real-time.

-We design a robust fixed-interval smoother \cite{MSP}, meant for uncertain systems admitting a certain integral quadratic constraint, for a coherent light beam phase-modulated by such a resonant noise process.
+We design a robust fixed-interval smoother \cite{MSP}, meant for uncertain systems admitting a certain integral quadratic constraint, for estimation of the phase of a coherent light beam phase-modulated by such a resonant noise process.
 We compare the performance of the robust and RTS smoothers with the robust and Kalman filters for the uncertain system.
-We also extend this by designing such a robust fixed-interval smoother for a phase-squeezed light beam and compare its behaviour with a corresponding RTS smoother as well as the robust and Kalman filters for the uncertain system.
-Note that this work is significantly different from \cite{RPH2} and \cite{RPH3} in that here we consider a more realistic noise process, modulating the phase to be estimated, and in doing so, we get better improvement in the performance and sensitivity of the robust smoother with uncertainty in the system.
+We also extend this by designing such a robust fixed-interval smoother for estimating the phase of a phase-squeezed light beam and compare its behaviour with a corresponding RTS smoother as well as the robust and Kalman filters for the uncertain system.
+Note that this work is significantly different from \cite{RPH2} and \cite{RPH3} since here we consider a more realistic noise process, modulating the phase to be estimated, and in doing so, we get better improvement in the performance and sensitivity of the robust smoother with system uncertainty.